 When people deficient in zinc are given zinc supplements, their immunity improves.
 These effects are most clearly seen among children in developing countries.
 For example, when these children are given zinc supplements, they have shorter courses of infectious diarrhea and are at a decreased risk of developing pneumonia.

-Zinc is also studied for its possible preventive effects.
+Zinc has also been studied for its possible preventive effects.
 A review of zinc studies involving almost 400 children found that daily zinc supplements may reduce the risk of getting a cold.

 Some of the more common side effects included bad taste in the mouth, and nausea.
 If you want to take zinc on a daily basis or at the start of a cold, keep in mind the safe upper intake levels for this mineral: